cleveland-metroparks/GIS-Update/README.md

 ## Tom
 ### Facilities DB
-- The Zoo assessments are starting in 2 weeks
+- The Zoo assessments have started, light support needed to date

 ### Legal
-- Bradley Woods parcel/deed boundaries sent to Stephanie for review along with spreadsheet of properties within the carbon credit project area
+- Bradley Woods parcel/deed boundaries sent to Stephanie for review along with spreadsheet of properties within the carbon credit project area: still pending review
-- All of the main layers have been added to the Land Protection GIS page, just a few smaller loose ends now
+- Land Protection GIS page: still need to migrate contours, link highway shields

 ### App
-- Adjusting trails network data for new implementation of pgrouting
-- General updates to trails network for the alignments and what shows up with labeling in mapbox
-- Reviewing RFPs for new app
+- Ongoing trail/network updates, need to push an update to production server for routing network (primarily to add West Creek mountain bike trail w/the loops builder)
+- Created and uploaded new points dataset so all Attractions/location icons have information for click-events built into MapBox
+- App RFPs were reviewed, graded and now moving toward interviews

 ### ADA
-- Finishing up the ADA update summary spreadsheet for Phase 1 in advance of next ADA meeting
+- Finishing up the ADA update summary spreadsheet for Phase 1 in advance of next ADA meeting: meeting pushed back to October.

-### Operations
-- Trail signage maps complete for North Chagrin

 ### Marketing
-- Reviewing content, pulling info and coordinating for Pathfinder reboot
+- Finishing up second round of reviews for the Pathfinder publication.
+Preparing a document for Brandon and Donna to reference for map and legend updates
+- Pulling together an estimate for mailings through the Winter of 2020-21 for the deer management program

+### NR
+- Need to prepare mailing for portion of Mill Stream run for deer management program

 ## Brandon